Skip to main content

 The experience of hormonal change is deeply personal.
 It manifests in your energy, your mood, your sleep, and your physical form.
 These are not isolated symptoms; they are interconnected expressions of a systemic shift.
 The fatigue you feel is linked to how your cells are processing energy.

-The changes in your are tied to how your body stores and utilizes fuel.
+The changes in your body composition are tied to how your body stores and utilizes fuel.
 This is the realm of metabolism, the sum of all chemical reactions that sustain life.
 And at the heart of metabolic regulation in the female body are the sex hormones ∞ estrogen, progesterone, and testosterone.
 Each has a distinct role, yet they work in concert, their balance dictating the efficiency and resilience of your metabolic engine.

 The Central Role of Estrogen in Metabolic Regulation